rjwthree/Tail_Simulations/README.md

 Results from the simple variant are plotted in the file 'TPR Figure'.

-See the PDF file for an explanation of the formulas for the standard deviation ratio.
+See the file TPR_Simulation.pdf for an explanation of the formulas for the standard deviation ratio.

 ## Levene Simulation
 Take the example of real VR = 1.3 and n = 1,000.
 This simulation generates 500 data points from a normal distribution with mean 0 and variance 1, and another 500 from a distribution with mean 0 and variance 1.3.
 It then uses the 'car' package to conduct the median-based Levene's test, and the p value is recorded.
 This is performed ten million times, and the percentage of cases in which the variance difference is significant at the 5% level defines the power.
 The result was power = 77.94%.